tannerjared/ADcortsig-roi/README.md

-# AD Cortical Signature ROI's
+# AD Cortical Signature ROIs
 ## Overview

 This repository contains the Alzheimer disease cortical signature region of interests (ROIs).
 The cortical signatures are a composite of brain regions susceptible to AD-related cortical atrophy for autosomal dominant Alzheimer disease (ADAD) and late-onset Alzheimer disease (LOAD) defined in Dincer et.al., 2020 (submitted).